-The David Rockefeller Center for Latin American Studies (DRCLAS) established a Regional Office (RO) in Santiago, Chile, in 2002 to offer support to Harvard faculty, students, and staff from any part of the University and to strengthen ties between the University and institutions in the region.
-With guidance and support from the RO Advisory Group and other regional partners, the office primarily serves the Southern Cone and Andean countries of Argentina, Bolivia, Chile, Colombia, Peru, and Uruguay.
+The David Rockefeller Center for Latin American Studies (DRCLAS) established a Regional Office (RO) in Santiago, Chile, in 2002 becoming the first university-wide office outside the US to provide support for Harvard faculty and students.
+The purpose of the Regional Office in Santiago is to build capacity and collaborations by promoting a vibrant intellectual dialogue and synergetic initiatives between Harvard affiliates from all Schools and Centers around Harvard and Latin American partners.
+The Office specializes in the design, management, and co-funding of institutional projects and events that engage Harvard faculty and students in experiential learning and collaborative approaches to solve difficult problems in the Region, across many different fields.
+With guidance and support from the Harvard Faculty Committee and the RO Advisory Group and other regional partners, the office primarily serves the Southern Cone and Andean countries of Argentina, Bolivia, Chile, Colombia, Peru, and Uruguay.

 The Regional Office (RO) exemplifies Harvard's Global Vision in the 21st Century: educating the citizens of the world; supporting Harvard professors and students to work in the broadest possible geographic contexts; disseminating new regional knowledge and innovative academic approaches in close collaboration with local institutions; and acting in the region as an intellectual lab convening point.
 This successful vision of having a physical presence in Santiago has helped transform Harvard into a pioneering Global University, and our office has served as a model for the creation of at least 20 international centers.

 History of the DRCLAS Regional Office